phanerka/link-stash/Coding/How to-/(technically)/log things.md

 Log locations are described [[Technical files#Logs|here]].

-You can log variables on runtime if you [[Debugging & troubleshooting#DNSpy'ing|attach DNSpy]] to the game.
+You can log variables on runtime if you [[Debugging n troubleshooting#DNSpy'ing|attach DNSpy]] to the game.

 > `Debug.Log` is Unity's logger, which is not ready when `OnEnable` runs
 >